Zero-pointed manifolds: Duality

 given by the evident restrictions.
-By way of Theorem~\ref{fact-functor}, the assumption that the underlying $\infty$-category of $\cV$ is cocomplete and complete grants that the left functor has a left adjoint and the right functor has a right adjoint.
-In particular, there results a functor involving the twisted arrow $\infty$-category of $\cV$ (see~\S5.2.1 of~\cite{HA}) for a definition)
+By way of Theorem~\ref{fact-functor}, the assumption that the underlying $\infty$-category of $\cV$ is sifted cocomplete and cosifted complete grants that the left functor has a left adjoint and the right functor has a right adjoint, as indicated by the dashed arrows.
+There results a functor involving the arrow $\infty$-category of $\cV$